TotalTechGeek/DiscreteCrypt/readme.md

 ## Usability

 The tool is pretty user-friendly to people with command-line experience.

-Encrypting a file securely (with default parameters) is as simple as:
+Encrypting a file securely is as simple as:

 ```bash
 cryptotool -to alice file file.enc # Encrypts a file anonymously to alice